dbrizov/NaughtyBezierCurves/README.md

 Vector3 position = curve.GetPosition(time);
 Quaterion rotation = curve.GetRotation(time, Vector3.up);

+// Get the length of the curve
+// This operation is not very heavy, but I advise you to cache the length if you are going to use it
+// many times and when you know that the curve won't change at runtime. float length = curve.GetApproximateLength();

+// Other methods
+Vector3 tangent = curve.GetTangent(time);
+Vector3 binormal = curve.GetBinormal(time, Vector3.up);
+Vector3 normal = curve.GetNormal(time, Vector3.up);

 // Add a key point at the end of the curve BezierPoint3D keyPoint = curve.AddKeyPoint(); // via fast method BezierPoint3D keyPoint = curve.AddKeyPointAt(curve.KeyPointsCount); // via specific index